isaas7/deus/README.md

 - **foo/src/tests/foo/inc/foobar.hpp**: Showcases template-based design with generic classes like `Foobar` and `Barfoo`, emphasizing template metaprogramming for building complex relationships between types.

 - **foo/src/tests/foo/inc/foo.hpp**: Leverages C++ features such as macros, architecture-specific code branching, and `<filesystem>` for dynamic directory and file creation, demonstrating proficiency in system-level programming.

+## ```$/test_$.cpp```

+This project demonstrates a simple banking system with account management and a server-client communication model using Boost.Asio for asynchronous networking.

+Features:
+Account Management: The Account class supports basic operations such as deposit and withdrawal, utilizing a templated Property class to manage and encapsulate account attributes (owner and balance).

+Server-Client Architecture:

+The BankingServer class handles incoming client connections and processes transaction requests asynchronously.
+The BankingClient class connects to the server and sends transaction messages, simulating simple banking transactions.
+Example Workflow:
+Two accounts (Alice and Bob) are created with initial balances.
+A transaction is performed where Alice sends money to Bob, and the new balances are updated and displayed.
+A banking server is launched, and a client sends a mock transaction message to demonstrate server-client communication.
+This project demonstrates the use of modern C++ features like templates, smart pointers, and asynchronous I/O with Boost.Asio to build a networked banking application.

 ## cocoa/tests/test_cocoa.cpp

 The code in `cocoa/tests/test_cocoa.cpp` is a simple example of using the Cocoa framework in Objective-C to create a macOS GUI application.
 It demonstrates the creation of an `NSApplication` object and an `NSWindow` with basic window properties such as title, size, and style.
 The window is set as the key window, which brings it to the front of the interface.